JoshuaKGoldberg/create-typescript-app/docs/FAQs.md

 An example of this would be `"./bin/index.js"`.
 You'll need to create the folders and files that `bin` references.

-If you'd like an example of what that looks like, just take a look at the [CTA source code](https://github.com/JoshuaKGoldberg/create-typescript-app/blob/e7fafcb8968f8f6c551ab0917c9a6a849a3cba28/bin/index.js)!
+If you'd like an example of what that looks like, take a look at the [CTA source code](https://github.com/JoshuaKGoldberg/create-typescript-app/blob/e7fafcb8968f8f6c551ab0917c9a6a849a3cba28/bin/index.js)!